Police Encounters

 Stand Confident in Your Rights

-Police encounters can feel intimidating, but the framework supporting you is solid.
 Carry your documentation.
 Know your rights.
 Speak calmly and clearly.
-The law is on your side.
+The law — and now the guidance — is on your side.

 You are not alone in this.
 We’re building a community that supports each other and advocates for better systems.